box/developer.box.com/guides/tooling/postman/quick-start/log-in-to-box.md

 ## You are now logged in

 We just sent your browser to the [Box Authorization](e://get-authorize) screen where you granted your application access to your user account.
-Ater you granted it access the browser redirected back to this site with a `code`.
+After you granted it access the browser redirected back to this site with a `code`.

 We then [exchanged](e://post-oauth2-token) this short-lived `code` for a